munificent/craftinginterpreters/book/the-lox-language.md

 of our functions with the name of the data type they operate on to avoid colliding with similar functions for different types.
 In, say, Racket, you end up having to name your functions like `hash-copy` and `vector-copy` so they don't step on each other.
-Methods are scoped to the *object*, so that problem goes away.
+Methods are scoped to the object, so that problem goes away.

 ### Why is Lox object oriented?

-I *could* claim objects are groovy but, alas, out of scope for the book.
+I could claim objects are groovy but still out of scope for the book.
 Most programming language books, especially ones that try to implement a whole language, leave objects out.
 To me, that means the topic isn't well covered.
-For such a widespread paradigm, that seems an embarrassing omission.
+With such a widespread paradigm, that omission makes me sad.

 Given how many of us spend all day *using* OOP languages, it seems like the world could use a little documentation on how to *make* one.
 As you'll see, it